 If we do not replace the first ball then the number of balls on the second pick will be different.
 The second pick depends on the result of the first pick.

 The two events are dependent.

-The two tree diagrams below show the probability of getting two reds for the two situations:
+The two tree diagrams on the next page show the probability of getting two reds for the two situations:

-Independent events - first ball is replaced before I the second one is picked.
+Independent events - first ball is replaced before the second one is picked.